Kenneth-lekeanyi/eks-cicd-demo/README.md

 # Section 2: Set up EKS cluster and not groups.

 - There are a series of commands to run in order to set up the EKS cluster.
-All these commands are found in this Git Repo file.
+All these commands are found in this Git Repo file. ***https://github.com/Kenneth-lekeanyi/eks-cicd-demo/blob/master/IAM%20%26%20Others/eks-cluster-nodes-setup.txt***

+1) To create the EKS cluster without node group, Use this command.
+Copy the command as a block of code, and run it in your EC2 Deployer.
+Eksch create cluster—name=eks-cicd-dev-cluster
+                                            --region=us-east-1
+                                            --zones=us-east-1a,us-east-1b
+                                            --without-nodegroup